CamioCam/examples/batch_import/README.md

 #### File-parsing Regex

-When uploading videos to a Camio Box for batch-import mode, we need to know a few attributes of the videos.
+When uploading videos to a Camio Box for batch-import mode, Camio needs to know a few attributes of the videos.
 These are

 1. The camera name that the video came from
 2. The timestamp of the video file (the actual timestamp from when the video was recorded)